 Ditching the Herd

-An awareness of change and the resulting desire to ditch a herd mentality is often called contrarianism.
+"Contrarians" are investors who prefer to avoid herd mentality.
 When contrarians see everybody panicking like it’s 2008, they realize that this too shall pass, and they might even buy more stock.
 They may say “the stock market is on sale” or similar.

 That’s often a good reflex — to not go with the herd — when it comes to investing.